-While many Americans think of ways to improve their lifestyle, it’s easy to focus on added activities or new things to buy.
-With numerous advertisements and messages bombarding us each day, it is easy to believe that buying a helpful organizational tool will solve our problems, for example.
-However, the first step to truly improving lifestyle is to prune, and then simplify what is currently operating in our lives.
+When thinking of ways to improve our lifestyle, it’s easy to focus on added activities or new things to buy.
+However, the first step to truly improving our lifestyle is actually to prune and simplify.

 Likewise, wherever you are, reevaluating your current lifestyle with these five tips on what habits to drop is a great way to simplify daily living.

 If you are not getting adequate sleep (remember, everyone is different; you have to figure out what amount of sleep your body needs) or oversleeping, it is time to commit to a healthy slumber cycle.
 Just as babies and toddlers require different amounts of sleep, depending on the child, so do adults.
 One person may function wonderfully with six or seven hours of sleep while another feels completely drained without eight or nine.